-Microfiche was once used to store historical documents because the material is designed to be durable and to retain image quality over periods as long as 500 years.
-But many are now considering scanning their microfiche documents and storing their historical data within a digital record-keeping system.
-In this latest post, we’ll review the value of microfiche scanning services and explain how such services can benefit your organization for the years ahead.
+Microfilm has long been used to store historical documents because the material is designed to be durable and retain image quality over periods as long as 500 years.
+But many organizations are now considering scanning their microfiche documents and storing the data in the cloud...and that’s what we’re discussing in this post.

 Why Organizations Are Now Leaving Microfiche Behind

 While microfiche has been effective at preserving data, cloud storage is superior for a variety of reasons.

 We use the latest technology to convert microfiche and microfilm to a digital format that can be stored in the cloud.
 Digital ReeL is one of our favorite tools because of its affordability, conversion accuracy

 , full-text searching capabilities, and adjustable grayscale image enhancement feature.

 Here are a few reasons why you should really consider joining the growing crowd of businesses that are finding that now really is the time to leave microforms behind: